 Any student projects or activities must have a risk assessment in place.
 Under the Management of Health & Safety at Work Regulations, the University as the employer is required to ensure that suitable and sufficient Risk Assessments are carried out of:

-- a) the risk to the health and safety of his employees to which they are exposed whilst at work, and - b) the risk to the health and safety of persons not in his employment, i.e. students, visitors and contractors.
+- a) the risk to the health and safety of their employees to which they are exposed whilst at work, and - b) the risk to the health and safety of persons not in their employment, i.e. students, visitors and contractors.

-Deans of School/Directors of Service, who have the responsibility for the management of day to day running of the health, safety and welfare within their respective areas of control, were or are requested to appoint Risk Assessors and to ensure that the required Risk Assessments are carried out within the School/Service.
+Deans of School/Directors of Service, who have the responsibility for the management of day to day running of the health, safety and welfare within their respective areas of control, must appoint Risk Assessors to ensure that the required Risk Assessments are carried out within the School/Service.